PrepareRI Youth Apprenticeship Program

 what is the prepareri youth apprenticeship program?

 The PrepareRI Youth Apprenticeship program is an opportunity for Rhode Island students to start a pathway directly into a career while still in high school.
 The program combines a classroom component and a work-based learning component, leading to a paid full-time job and/or paid Registered Apprenticeship upon successful completion.
 Through CCRI’s Running Start program, students will take college-level courses at CCRI their senior year to build employer-demanded technical skills, meet high school graduation requirements, and earn college credit.
-A one-page flyer for educators and counselors can be downloaded here and a two-page student flyer with application instructions can be downloaded here.
+A two-page flyer for educators and counselors can be downloaded here and a two-page student flyer with application instructions can be downloaded here.

 Which career pathways are available?